OwlfaceGames/issue-from-comment/README.md

 Should also be be noted that "github_owner" and "github_repo" refers to the repo where you want to create issues.

-Also if you dont have an env var for your gh token you can just write it as a strind instead.
+Also if you dont have an env var for your gh token you can just write it as a string instead.

 ### Using packer.nvim